Symptoms caused by Shoulder Instability

 Rotator Cuff Tear in Golfer

-Jan was diagnosed with a rotator cuff tear at age 55 after she developed shoulder pain which inhibited her ability to play golf as well as other activities.
+JM was diagnosed with a rotator cuff tear at age 55 after she developed shoulder pain which inhibited her ability to play golf as well as other activities.
 She had a cortisone injection with minimal relief and was referred for a surgical consult.
-The orthopedic recommended surgery to repair the tear, but Joanne consulted with Caring Medical for a second opinion and possible alternative.
-Along with a tailored exercise program to fit her needs, Jan received 4 rounds of comprehensive Prolotherapy and Platelet Rich Plasma to her shoulder.
+The orthopedic recommended surgery to repair the tear, but JM consulted with Caring Medical for a second opinion and possible alternative.
+Along with a tailored exercise program to fit her needs, JM received 4 rounds of comprehensive Prolotherapy and Platelet Rich Plasma to her shoulder.
 She reported 100% improvement after her last treatment and was able to return to full activity!

 The typical pain management care sends patients down the road of receiving an MRI, cortisone injections, and a surgical consultation.
 The dangerous long-term consequence is that cortisone injections accelerate tissue degradation and arthritis.
 Prolotherapy is the opposite of cortisone.
 It stimulates tendon repair, and, in most cases, eliminates the need for rotator cuff tear surgery.